Incorporation of a company - Incorporation of a company

 - Articles of association required

-- Commercial name required: choice of name + reference to corporate purpose (optional) + SGPS (which stands for “shareholdings management company”) + Lda./Limitada (which stands for “Private Limited Liability Company”) or S.A./Sociedade Anónima, (which stands for “joint-stock limited liability company”), depending on the type of company adopted
+- Firm name: choice of denomination or denomination and name(s)/firm name(s) of shareholder(s) or name(s)/firm name(s) of shareholder(s) + SGPS (which stands for “shareholdings management company”) + Lda./Limitada (which stands for “Private Limited Liability Company”) or S.A./Sociedade Anónima, (which stands for “joint-stock limited liability company”), depending on the type of company adopted

 Portuguese law also allows for the incorporation of Sociedades em Comandita Simples and Sociedades em Comandita por Ações, as well as Sociedades em Nome Coletivo.
 The use of these structures is currently very unusual due to their misalignment with the common needs of investors, whether national or foreign.

 • 1.
-Types of companies
+Types of Companies

 If the investment in Portugal is to be made through the incorporation of a Portuguese company, the first step to be taken is the decision on the type of company that shall be incorporated.